 - Free demo to get a better understanding of what these tools can do for you.

 - Instapage pricing for this plan isn’t immediately clear.
+You need to get on a call for custom pricing.

-Hidden Costs and Details
+Hidden Cost, Fees, and Details Behind Instapage Pricing

 - There are no hidden fees.
 After paying for a subscription, you get access to everything your Instapage plan has to offer.

 - The free trial lasts 14 days.
 Once it’s over, you’ll have to upgrade to a paid plan.
-If you choose Optimizing, that will be $149 or $199 per month, depending on whether you pay monthly or annually.
+If you choose Building, that will be $149 or $199 per month, depending on whether you pay monthly or annually.

 - You don’t need to provide your credit card details to sign up for the free trial.